pulp-platform/snitch_cluster/target/snitch_cluster/README.md

 banshee --no-opt-llvm --no-opt-jit --configuration src/banshee.yaml --trace sw/apps/blas/axpy/build/axpy.elf
 ```

+The Snitch cluster simulator binaries can be invoked from any directory, just adapt the relative paths in the preceding commands accordingly, or use absolute paths.
+We refer to the working directory where the simulation is launched as the simulation directory.
+Within it, you will find several log files produced by the RTL simulation.

-The previous commands will run the simulation in your current terminal.
-You can also run the simulation in the QuestaSim GUI by adapting the previous command to:
+The previous commands will launch the simulation on the console.
+QuestaSim simulations can also be launched with the QuestaSim GUI, by adapting the previous command to:

 ```shell
 # Questa